ggkkaa/MangOS/README.md

-[ ] - Exception handling (i.e. just make an exception handler that prints when errors occur) [ ] - Find the "MMAP" tag in the `addr` and print out the areas of memory it tells you [ ] - Make a page allocator (Bitmap, Page list, whichever one you feel like)
+[ ] - Exception handling (i.e. just make an exception handler that prints when errors occur) [ ] - Find the "MMAP" tag in the `addr` and print out the areas of memory it tells you [ ] - Make a page allocator (Bitmap, Page list, whichever one you feel like) [ ] - Implement paging using the allocator
-    - (Hint) GRUB IS WEIRD:
-       - As in, it doesn't mark the kernel as reserved memory.
-You'll have to do that yourself
-    - Using the MMAP go through each entry and if its available add it to your allocator [ ] - Implement paging using the allocator
-    - (Hint) Map available memory
-    - (Hint) Map the kernel itself
-    - (Hint) Map the framebuffer to some place you choose (or identity map it) [ ] - Load the new page table
+[ ] - Load the new page table
 [ ] - REACH GUI MODE